This post may include affiliate links.

 Listening to rain, I fell asleep like a baby and had one of the best sleeps I’ve had in a long time.

 As you can see, I highly recommend this app.
 You can mix and match sounds as you like.
 But all in all it’s a simple and amazing solution for the restless sleepers out there!

-Let someone else lull you into a sleep!
+It’s one of those self care night routines where you can let someone else lull you into a sleep!